Main Topics > The Big Bang and the Big Crunch >

 Since the Big Bang, 13.7 billion years ago, the universe has passed through many different phases or epochs.
-Due to the extreme conditions and the violence of its very early stages, it arguably saw more activity and change during the first second than in the all the billions of years since.
+Due to the extreme conditions and the violence of its very early stages, it arguably saw more activity and change during the first second than in all the billions of years since.

 From our current understanding of how the Big Bang might have progressed, taking into account theories about inflation, Grand Unification, etc, we can put together an approximate timeline as follows: